Teradata/product-help/UseCases/ManufacturingDefects/README.md

 ORDER BY count(*) DESC
 ```

-Ok, now we know the underlying issue with part_no '20rd0' - the majority of the failures are frrom battery lot '4012' (which turns out to have been delivered to the Jackson Plant) has a huge number of the faulty batteries that are driving our warranty replacements.
-These insights show up even better on our dashboard in our favourite BI tool which connects directly to Vantage and allows interactive & iterative analysis:
+The underlying issue with part_no '20rd0' is clear.
+The majority of the failures are from battery lot '4012', which has been delivered to the Jackson Plant and has a huge number of the faulty batteries that are driving the warranty replacements.
+These insights show up even better on the dashboard of your favorite BI tool that connects directly to Vantage and allows interactive and iterative analysis:

 ![png](dashboard.png)

-Our modern connected EV cars provide detailed sensor data as well.
-We can also look at the temperature sensor data for the battery lot in question:
+Modern-connected EV cars provide detailed sensor data as well.
+You can also look at the temperature sensor data for the battery lot in question:

 ![png](4102temps.png)